 No huge changes here, with Peter Sagan’s team still rolling on Specialized bikes.
 Expect to see the disc-equipped aero Venge getting a lot of show time and winning races, while the Tarmac in a choice of rim or disc brakes will be used for hillier stages and the Roubaix for the cobbled classics.
 Last year Sagan switched between rim and disc brakes depending on the individual race, will he do the same again this year?

 Born from the ashes of the BMC Racing team, this squad will bring a fresh new look to the peloton with its bright orange team kit.
 You’ll also need to get used to seeing Olympic champion Greg Van Avarmaet on a Giant bike this year complete with mostly Giant branded equipment, save for the Shimano Dura-Ace Di2 groupset.
-Giant, of course, has been present in the peloton for a few years and enjoyed much success (Giro d’Italia with Tom Dumoulin) and will be hoping for more victories with this new partnership.
+But helping to spot him is the special gold paint job the Olympic champion rides.

 Groupset: Shimano with Rotor cranks

-A big change for the South African team which switches from Cervelo to BMC this season so sprinter Mark Cavendish will have to swap his long-time Cervelo S5 for the Swiss company’s new Timemachine aero road bike, which is only available with disc brakes.
+A big change for the South African team which switches from Cervelo to BMC this season so sprinter Mark Cavendish will have to swap his long-time Cervelo S5 for the Swiss company’s new Timemachine aero road bike (picture below), which is only available with disc brakes.
+That didn't stop Edvald Boasson Hagen winning the first stage of the Criterium du Dauphine.

-The team will continue to pair Shimano Dura-Ace Di2 groupsets with Rotor cranks and Enve wheels
+The BMC up top is the Teammachine and it's the all-round race bike that'll see most action this season.
+Equipment will be Shimano Dura-Ace Di2 groupsets with Rotor cranks and Enve wheels

 The French Groupama–FDJ team continues to race Lapierre bikes this season, with the Xelius SL above the bike that most of the team will use.
 They'll also have the Aircode SL aero race bike for fast and flat stages.
 The Xelius SL is a bike that is constantly evolving, and changes this year revolve around a newly integrated seat clamp and recessed head tube that presumably improves aerodynamics and provides a lower handlebar position.